lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 In 2020 NASA sent a Mars rover, Perseverance, and a robotic helicopter, Ingenuity, to explore Mars and its habitability.
 NASA funded this project to achieve four main objectives: determine if there was life on Mars at some point, characterize past and current climate, characterize the geology of Mars, and prepare for human exploration.
 It has been nearly three years and thus a lot of data has been collected.

-Combining information from both Perseverance and Ingenuity's datasets could potentially yield a richer set of information.
+Combining information from both Perseverance and Ingenuity's datasets yields a richer dataset.
 However, it is currently very difficult to work with two large and seperate datasets.
 Through this project we seek to close the gap by being able to emphasize areas where the datasets overlap.
 While we do not have access the data collected by the two robots, we hope that researchers can build upon this app in order to make important discoveries regarding Mars and its habitability.
 Furthermore, this project shows the potential that can result from the synchronization of data from various robots when studying an unknown environment.

 ## Data